Talho de Caniço on Madeira Island

 This post may contain affiliate links.

 The best espetadas on Madeira Island?
 Not where we expected to find them.
 Forget the famous spots in Câmara de Lobos.
-Next time we land in Madeira we’ll be returning straight to this local espetada spot – which we visited twice on our first trip.
+Next time we land in Madeira we’ll be returning straight to this local espetada spot – which we visited twice on our first trip and returned to on our second.

 Guest post by Jorge Branco.